brusq-RH/hands_on_tower_150621/1-intro/README.md

 Use the password provided on the lab landing page to login into the code-server web UI, you can close the Welcome tab.
 Now open a new terminal by heading to the menu item Terminal at the top of the page and select New Terminal.
 A new section will appear in the lower half of the screen and you will be greeted with a prompt:

 ![VS code terminal](images/vscode-terminal.png)

-Read the Visual Studio Code Server introduction, to learn more about how to create and edit files, and to work with the Terminal.

 Congrats, you now have a shell terminal on your Ansible Tower.
 From here you run commands or access the other hosts in your lab environment if the lab task requires it.